The Coat of Arms of The Most Reverend David P. Talley, M.S.W., J.C.D.

 “I know west Tennessee has a long-standing culture, and I want to know the culture of Memphis.
 I am here to listen and hear from our Catholic family and ask their opinion.
 God allows us to develop relationships and those relationships begin today.”

-As a priest of the Archdiocese of Atlanta, Bishop Talley served as a parochial vicar, administrator, and pastor of a number of parishes.
-From 1993 to 1998, Bishop Talley studied at Pontifical Gregorian University in Rome, where he obtained a doctorate in canon law.
-Bishop Talley also served part-time in the archdiocesan Tribunal, as the Director of Vocations, and as Chancellor of the Archdiocese.
-In 2001, he was named a chaplain to His Holiness Saint John Paul II, with the tide of Monsignor.
+As a Priest of the Archdiocese of Atlanta, Bishop Talley served as a Parochial Vicar, Administrator and Pastor of a number of parishes.
+From 1993 to 1998, Bishop Talley studied at Pontifical Gregorian University in Rome, Italy, where he obtained a Doctorate in Canon Law.
+Bishop Talley also served as Judicial Vicar of the Tribunal, as the Director of Vocations and as Chancellor of the Archdiocese.
+In 2001, he was named a Chaplain to His Holiness Saint John Paul II, with the title “Monsignor.”

-On September 21, 2016, Bishop Talley was appointed coadjutor bishop of Alexandria, Louisiana and became the twelfth Bishop of Alexandria on February 2, 2017, upon the retirement of Bishop Ronald P. Herzog.
+Prior to his announcement in Memphis, on September 21, 2016, Bishop Talley was appointed coadjutor bishop of Alexandria, La. and on February 2, 2017, he became the 12th Bishop of the Catholic Diocese of Alexandria, upon the retirement of Bishop Ronald P. Herzog.